Julien-R44/tuyau/docs/content/docs/installation.md

 node ace tuyau:generate
 ```

-And an appropriate `.adonisjs/api.ts` file will be generated in your project.
+And an appropriate `.adonisjs` folder will be created in your project, containing the necessary files for the client package.

 ### Sharing the API definition